Mechanics of incompatible asymmetric grain boundary migration: Examples

 \subsubsection{Summary}

-This selection of results shows that directional dependency is not the result of an asymmetric mobility rate coefficient.
-Rather, this behavior can be entirely explained by the difference in back-stress generated from the incompatibility in shear coupling matrices, itself resulting from the asymmetry of the boundary.
+This selection of results shows that, when directional dependency appears, it is not the result of an asymmetric mobility rate coefficient.
+Rather, the SDF- and curvature-driven directional response can be explained by differences in back-stress generated from the incompatibility in shear coupling matrices, itself resulting from the asymmetry of the boundary.
 As the boundary moves, a jump in elastic deformation is required to maintain compatibility (\cref{eq:backstressjump}).
-Because the shear coupling matrix is different (and because of elastic anisotropy), this produces differing responses based on the grain through which the boundary migrates.
-This implicit change in driving force, which is direction dependent, manifests as direction-dependency in boundary response.
+Because the shear coupling matrix is different (and because of elastic anisotropy), this can produce differing responses based on the grain through which the boundary migrates.
+This implicit change in driving force may manifest as direction-dependency in boundary response, although the mechanically driven examples show that the effect can be suppressed by the driving mode and boundary character.
 Thus, a direction dependence of the \emph{apparent} driving force may be observed; however, the rate coefficient itself is actually perfectly symmetric.

 This model considers boundary migration as the only deformation mechanism, meaning that the observed material exhibits higher stresses and less deformation than its realistic (or atomistic simulation) counterpart.
-This, however, underlies the importance of the result, as there is no reason to believe that dislocation-mediated deformation would counteract the asymmetric response.
-On the contrary, it is more likely that a combined dislocation/disconnection plasticity model will exacerbate the asymmetry, due to the asymmetric slip systems present across the boundary.
+Accordingly, the examples should be interpreted as isolating the mechanical consequences of incompatible shear-coupled migration rather than as complete predictions for situations in which lattice dislocation activity, climb, diffusion, or other relaxation mechanisms are active on comparable time scales.
+In systems where those mechanisms are present, they may relax part of the back-stress, alter the threshold for motion, or change the apparent asymmetry; a coupled dislocation/disconnection or crystal-plasticity model would be required to make that quantitative.
+The intended domain of applicability is therefore mesoscale boundary-mediated plasticity in which boundary migration and shear coupling are the mechanisms of interest, and competing plastic mechanisms are either suppressed, secondary, or represented by an additional constitutive model.